 Image: Tomato Seeds ‘Burlesque F1’ from Suttons

-No-dig expert, Charles Dowding, is also an exponent of training tomatoes using the string method.
+No-dig expert, Charles Dowding, trains his tomatoes using the clever string method.
 Do take a look at his excellent Youtube video where he demonstrates exactly how to string train your tomatoes by burying one end under your tomato’s root ball.
 He says the trick is not to stretch the string too tight so that you’ll have some slack to twist around the growing stem.

 Best advice on how to grow and care for your tomatoes